-- A due diligence must be performed on one or more of the likely selected vendors.
+- i.
+A due diligence must be performed on one or more of the likely selected vendors.
 The depth of the due diligence may vary according to the relative importance of the vendor relationship, but it should cover the following areas: - a.
 Existence and corporate history.
-Vendor's business history and market share for a given service - b.
+Vendor's business history and market share - for a given service - b.
 Financial strength, solvency to carry out the task/project with satisfaction - c.
 Dependency on key employees, whether loss of 1-2 employees can put the delivery at risk - d.
-Qualifications, backgrounds and reputations of company principals, including criminal background checks where appropriate

-- e.
-Vendor's reputation (including adverse media reports) and past performance with similar business partners - f.
+Qualifications, backgrounds and reputations of company principals, including criminal background checks where appropriate - e.
+Vendor's reputation (including adverse media reports) and past performance - with similar business partners - f.
 Vendors experience and competence to implement and support the outsourced activity over the contracted period & its ability to provide services to all customers with confidentiality (mandatory for financial outsourcing) - g.
-Internal control environment- Consider reviewing their audit reports, internal control evaluations and assessments of the third parties as per the business applicability. - h.
+Internal control environment- Consider reviewing their audit reports,

+- internal control evaluations and assessments of the third parties as per the business applicability. - h.
 Contractual & Legal risk including but not limited to any legal precedents/fines enforced/ penalties paid/ private settlements made and strength of such cases to understand potential litigations and ease of enforcing the contract.
 (Primarily for financial outsourcing) - i.
 Compliance risk including any regulatory actions taken and/or anti-bribery corruption risk - j.
 Reliance on and success in dealing with third party service providers. - k.
-The type of access the third party will have to CreditAccess Grameen's information assets and the value and sensitivity of information involved. - I. Ability to comply with information security requirements, including data protection, data privacy and data retention requirements as per regulations. - m.
+The type of access the third party will have to CreditAccess Grameen's - information assets and the value and sensitivity of information involved. - I. Ability to comply with information security requirements, including data protection, data privacy and data retention requirements as per regulations. - m.
 Ability to meet disaster recovery and business continuity requirements. - n.
-Whether employee/ Director has a direct or indirect interest on the vendor - Concentration of risk arising from using the same service provider for multiple outsourced activities and using the same service provider used across industry for same outsourced activities. - p.
+Whether employee/ Director has a direct or indirect interest on the vendor - o.
+Concentration of risk arising from using the same service provider for multiple outsourced activities and using the same service provider used across industry for same outsourced activities. - p.
 Ensure that the vendor has necessary insurance coverage - q.
 Country Risk due to the political, social or legal climate creating added risk - r.
 Jurisdictional risk due to the political, social or legal climate of the service providers jurisdiction creating added risk - s.
-Exit strategy risk ease of moving the services from one vendor to another or back in house (Applicable primarily for outsourced vendors) - A detailed checklist will be maintained by the risk department covering all risk areas and will be shared with the respective department Head's / vendor mangers during onboarding. - > The extent of due diligence may vary depending on the vendor classification as per matrix below
+Exit strategy risk ease of moving the services from one vendor to another or back in house (Applicable primarily for outsourced vendors) - t.
+Whether the vendor has a detailed SBOM in place with all the minimum set of components as described in this policy.
+(Only for Critical application / software service providers) - ii.
+A detailed checklist will be maintained by the risk department covering all risk areas and will be shared with the respective department Head's / vendor mangers during onboarding. - iii.
+The extent of due diligence may vary depending on the vendor classification as per matrix below

 Parameter Critical Significant Non-Significant

 Corporate History Υ Υ -

 Financial Strength Υ Υ -

-Employee Profile Υ Y -
+Employee Profile Υ Υ -

 Internal Control Υ Υ -

 DR/ BCP Υ - -

 Information Security Υ Υ -

-Data Protection Υ Y Y , if relevant
+Data Protection Υ Υ Y , if relevant

 Third Party Reliance Υ - -

 Reputation Υ Υ Υ

 Insurance Coverage Υ - -

-Anti-Bribery / Corruption Υ Y Y
+Anti-Bribery / Corruption Υ Υ Υ

-Country Risk Υ Y Υ
+Country Risk Y Υ Υ